-I knew I needed to get rid of the giant bunk bed that was eating up the space in the bedroom but hesitated on what to replace it with.
-When I asked him what he wanted, he said a pallet bed. ?!?
+I knew I needed to get rid of the giant bunk bed that was eating up valuable space in the bedroom but I hesitated on what to replace it with.
+When I asked Levi what he wanted, he said a pallet bed. ?!?
 Well, okay!
 I can spend $8.00 on a couple of pallets.
-Worse case scenario is I need to buy a proper bed later on.
-And, the pallet bed looks fabulous with the wood on the wall!
-And it’s friendly on the budget!
+The worse case scenario would be that I need to buy a proper bed later on.

-Second trick was the budget.
-I had a bit of money in the blog budget, but not much.
+The second decision Levi and I made was what to spend the budget on.
 I needed to keep the costs under $150.
 So, we shopped the house and used as much as we could that was already in the room.
 We even used parts from the bunk bed.
 Creative lighting, inexpensive curtains, and creative storage ideas helped keep the budget at $120.00.
 I know…isn’t that great!
 What we DID splurge a bit on was the little window in the reading closet, new bedding, and a few finds at the antique store.

 Custom made curtains that cost…$25.00.
 We used curtain rods and hardware we already had.

-Shopping the house found cubbies and various containers that fit in nicely into the squares .
+Shopping the house we found cubbies and various containers that fit in nicely into the squares .
 And that whale…oh golly, he’s cute (he was a find at the antique store)!

-The dresser needs new knobs…it will happen.
-But, if I don’t take pictures when I can, the pictures might not happen!
 Do you see that ladder on the wall?
 It is a piece from the old bunk bed.
 Another repurpose!
-Eventually it will be filled with knick knacks.
-Did you ever notice that boy's knicky knacky things are more rock and frog oriented then girl's?
+Eventually, it will be filled with knick knacks.
+Did you ever notice that boy's knicky knacky things are more rock and frog-oriented then girl's?
 When cleaning his room I would find a rock, or twig, or piece of leg.
 He repeatedly could tell me what it was from and why he needed it.
 Oh boy.